springmeyer/vector-tile-java/README.md

 # vector-tile-java

-A Java library for efficient reading of Mapbox Vector Tiles
+A Java library for efficient reading of Mapbox Vector Tiles.

-This libraries is modeled after these high performance Javascript libraries:
+This libraries is modeled after these high-performance Javascript libraries:

 - https://github.com/mapbox/vector-tile-js
 - https://github.com/mapbox/pbf